kata-containers/agent/TRACING.md

    - The image can include:
      - The `kata-journald-host-redirect.service` service.
        (see the [Guest to Host communication using VSOCK](#guest-to-host-communication-using-vsock) section).
+       This service should be placed at `/usr/lib/systemd/system/` of the rootfs.

      - The `kata-redirect-agent-output-to-journal.conf` systemd snippet
        (see the [Guest to Host communication using VSOCK](#guest-to-host-communication-using-vsock) section).
+       This configuration file should be placed at `/etc/systemd/system/kata-agent.service.d/` of the rootfs.

 1. Install the custom image.